optuna/optuna-dashboard/DEVELOPMENT.md

 ## Release the new version

-The release process(building TypeScript files, packaging Python distributions and uploading to PyPI) is fully automated by GitHub Actions.
+The release process(compiling TypeScript files, packaging Python distributions and uploading to PyPI) is fully automated by GitHub Actions.

 1. Replace `optuna_dashboard.version.__version__` to the next version.
 2. Create a git tag and push it to GitHub.